jallanxjallan/onemanairforce/adaptation/scenes/non_stop_to_jogja.md

 date: 21 September 1947
 status: draft
 title: Non Stop To Jogja
+synopsis: RI-002 secretly flies to Jogja without stopping for refueling.
+Flying over Java at night and minutes from running out of fuel, Muharto navigates by remembering a schooldays geography lesson.
 ---

 RI-002 returns to Java.
 Because the presence of Captain Espina must remain secret, RI-002 cannot refuel in British-controlled Labuan.
 They are dangerously low on fuel as